PKRoma/miranda/miranda/docs/readme.txt

  - IRC: CTCP events are shown in the server window
  - IRC: Close windows with ESC button
  - IRC: Quick Connect now allows manual input of server parameters
- - MSN: Rewritten to support WLM 8.5 protocol (and all it features)
- - MSN: Offline messaging
- - MSN: Added Hotmail Notifier functionality
  - Jabber: Bunch of new XMPP extensions implemented (XEPs: 70, 83, 108, 147, 184, 224, 232 and other)
  - Jabber: Massive improvements in filetransfers
  - Jabber: Improved GnuPG messages handling (using SecureIM/GPG plugins)